-Public exhibition of the Review of Environmental Factors (REF) provides an opportunity for members of the community to comment on the Project.
+Public exhibition of the Review of Environmental Factors (REF) provided an opportunity for members of the community to comment on the Project.

 Toorale Station was acquired by the NSW Government in 2009 and added to the NSW reserve system as Toorale National Park and State Conservation Area.
 At the time of purchase, the Commonwealth Government bought the Warrego and Darling water entitlements held for Toorale.
 This water is now used to deliver environmental outcomes both on Toorale and downstream.

 The Warrego River on Toorale currently contains several storages that hold water on the reserve and constrain flows downstream to the Darling River.
 These storages were first constructed back in the 1800s and have important historical value.
 The ecosystems on Toorale have adapted to these modified flow conditions.
 Toorale has very significant Aboriginal cultural heritage and Aboriginal people maintain an ongoing connection to the area.